opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 ## Lucene scalar quantization

 Starting with version 2.16, the k-NN plugin supports built-in scalar quantization for the Lucene engine.
-Unlike the [Lucene byte vector]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector#lucene-byte-vector), which requires you to compress vectors before ingesting the documents, the Lucene scalar quantizer compresses input vectors within OpenSearch during ingestion.
+Unlike the [Lucene byte vector]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/knn-vector#lucene-byte-vector), which requires you to quantize vectors before ingesting the documents, the Lucene scalar quantizer compresses input vectors within OpenSearch during ingestion.
 The Lucene scalar quantizer converts 32-bit floating-point input vectors into 7-bit integer vectors in each segment using the minimum and maximum quantiles computed based on the `confidence_interval` parameter.

-During search, the query vector is quantized in each segment using the minimum and maximum quantiles of that segment.
-Then, OpenSearch computes distances from the quantized query vector to the quantized input vectors of that segment.
+During search, the query vector is quantized in each segment using the segment's minimum and maximum quantiles in order to compute the distance of the query vector to the segment's quantized input vectors.
 Quantization can decrease the memory footprint by a factor of 4 in exchange for some loss in recall.
 Additionally, quantization slightly increases disk usage because it requires storing both the raw input vectors and the quantized vectors.

 ### Using Lucene scalar quantization